-Figure S1: The schematic diagram on ESL system for aqueous solution droplet
+Figure S1: The schematic diagram of in-situ x-ray and Raman scattering experiments

+on ESL system for aqueous solution droplet

 Levitation of solution droplets: The droplet is levitated at the position between top and bottom electrodes.
 A high voltage amplifier (Trek 10/10B-HS) provide a high electric voltage (1~5kV, 300-500 Hz) to the top electrode.
 The He-Ne laser (1mW =633 nm) incidents on droplet with casting the shadow of droplet on a position sensitive detector (PSD, Hamamatsu Photonics C10443-03) to maintain the droplet position within ~±20 um.
 Temperature and relative humidity inside the sample chamber are maintained at 25.5 oC and 42 ± 2%, respectively.